 You must notify us if:

-- you must notify the council within 4 weeks of the change occurring
+You must notify the council within four weeks of the change occurring.

-The form should be completed and returned to: The Local Taxation Team, South Lakeland House, Lowther Street, Kendal, LA9 4DQ.or emailed to: email@example.com
+The application form should be completed and returned to: The Local Taxation Team, South Lakeland House, Lowther Street, Kendal, LA9 4DQ or send it by email to: email@example.com

 If you have any queries regarding this form then please contact: The Local Taxation Team on 01539 793 245.